egordm/boosters/docs/rfcs/0015-linear-trees.md

 ## Design Decisions

-### DD-1: Use Existing ColMatrix
+### DD-1: Use Existing FeaturesView

 No new RawFeatureView.
-Caller has ColMatrix for GBLinear anyway.
+Caller has FeaturesView for GBLinear anyway.
 Pass it to LeafLinearTrainer.

 ### DD-2: Reuse Grower's Partitioner